Master of Science degree with a major in Natural Resources, option Forestry, Watershed, & Wildland Sciences

 Forest Ecology and Management

 Callahan, Chance C., "Effects of thinning and prescribed burning on tree resistance to extreme drought in a Sierra Nevada mixed-conifer forest, California USA" (2019).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 298.